nnnnusui/Rhythm/docs/ai-assistant-prompt-ja.md

 ```
 Ensure `Wve#partial()` infers undefineable type when the target is a record

-Created with AI (Claude 3.5 Sonnet) in Cursor
+Created with AI (GPT-4.1) in GitHub Copilot
 ```

 ```